 “NFTs” , Arweave is Here For You!

-During this week, a group of ArWeavers built an impressive tool CheckMyNFT that rates the storing strength of your NFTs based on the reliability of the provider used & whether the asset is linked directly to the ERC-721 token.
-But before we dive into it, let’s have a quick introduction about NFTs and why Arweave is the best place to store your NFTs.
+During this week, a group of Arweavers built an impressive tool called CheckMyNFT that rates the storing strength of NFTs based on the reliability of the provider used & whether the asset is linked directly to the ERC-721 token.
+But before we dive into it, let’s have a quick introduction in NFTs and why Arweave is the best place to store them.